As Switzerland opens up its first cannabis dispensary, cannabis pharmacies in the European Union need to pay attention and look to the future.

 The cannabis market in Europe has been changing for almost two decades, and U.S.-style dispensaries are now a reality in the EU.
 Regulators from around the globe have visited U.S. and Canadian dispensaries, and Germany has announced the second pillar of

-will be a dispensary model.
+their program will be a dispensary model.
 If the EU truly wants to combat the illicit market, dispensaries are the way forward.

 Why Patients Prefer the Dispensary Model